 Photoworks Issue 16

-This issue of Photoworks magazine engages with the possibilities for photography as both a tool for the documentation of protest and as a vehicle for protest and political activism.
+Edited by Gordon MacDonald, this issue of Photoworks engages with the possibilities for photography as both a tool for the documentation of protest and as a vehicle for protest and political activism.

 ‘When making this issue of the magazine it seemed timely, given the momentous political and social changes taking place in this country and globally, to look at photography in a different way; to temporarily reject the idea of photography as its own subject, or even as a subject at all, and to instead view it as a vehicle for ideas, responses and protests in the hands of the visually and politically articulate.